352 pp., 6.125 x 9.25, 40 color plates, 40 halftones, 2 tables, notes, index

 About the Author

-Sophie White is associate professor of American studies at the University of Notre Dame and author of Wild Frenchmen and Frenchified Indians: Material Culture and Race in Colonial Louisiana.
+Sophie White is professor of American studies at the University of Notre Dame.
+She is the author of Wild Frenchmen and Frenchified Indians: Material Culture and Race in Colonial Louisiana and co-editor of Hearing Enslaved Voices: African and Indian Slave Testimony in British and French America, 1700-1848.

 For more information about Sophie White, visit the Author Page.